NLESC-JCER/cpp2wasm/README.md

 }
 ```

-Let's find the root based on the data parameters in the incoming message.
+Let's calculate the result (root) based on the data parameters in the incoming message.

 ```{.js #perform-calc-in-worker}
 // this JavaScript snippet is before referred to as #perform-calc-in-worker